North Dakota State Flag

 The eagle holds an olive branch in one talon and arrows in the other.
 A shield covers the eagle's chest.
 Above the bird appear thirteen gold stars beneath sun rays.
 Below sits a red and gold scroll marked North Dakota.

-Meaning of the North Dakota State Flag
+What the North Dakota Flag Communicates

 The eagle represents strength and the United States.
 The thirteen stars stand for the original colonies.
 Sun rays symbolize the birth of a new nation.